- Microsoft is sunsetting Azure Classic "(not Azure Virtual Desktop (AVD)); - Microsoft Article

 Log out of the image VM.
 In NMM, navigate to Desktop Images and click Set as Image in the dropdown menu next to the image VM.

-Configuring New Host Pools
+Step 4 - Configuring New AVD Host Pools

 To create a host pool, follow the article on creating host pools in NMM.
 If you imported an image from NFA in the previous section, select that image when creating the new host pool.
 Add one or two users to the host pool to be able to verify the host pool has been created properly.